jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 as usual, ‘Come, there’s half my plan done now!
 How puzzling all these changes are!
 I’m never sure what I’m going to be, from one minute to another!
-However, I’ve got back to my right size; the next thing is, to get into that beautiful garden – howisthat to be done, I wonder?’
+However, I’ve got back to my right size; the next thing is, to get into that beautiful garden – how ist hat to be done, I wonder?’
 As she said this, she came suddenly upon an open place with a little house in it about four feet high.
-‘Whoever lives there,’ thought Alice, ‘it’ll never do to come upon themthissize; why, I should frighten them out of their wits!’
+‘Whoever lives there,’ thought Alice, ‘it’ll never do to come upon them this size; why, I should frighten them out of their wits!’
 So she began nibbling at the righthand bit again and did not venture to go near the house till she had brought herself down to nine inches high.

-# Chapter VI
+## Chapter VI

-## VI Pig and Pepper
+## Pig and Pepper

 For a minute or two she stood looking at the house, and wondering what to do next, when suddenly a footman in livery came running out of the wood – (she